 Yandex Cloud

-Using secure tokens, you can restrict access to CDN resource files.
-Files will be accessed via signed URLs with the limited validity period.
+Using secure tokens, you can restrict access to CDN resource files to only via pre-signed URLs with the limited validity period.

 You can also use secure tokens to specify a trusted IP address to access a CDN resource from.